armory/docs/content/en/docs/installation/armory-operator/op-config-kustomize.md

 The `patchesStrategicMerge` [section](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/patchesstrategicmerge/) contains links to files that contain partial or complete resource definitions.
 Kustomize uses these patch files to overwrite sections of the `spinnakerservice.yml` file.

+`spinnaker-kustomize-patches/kustomization.yml` is a symlink that points to `spinnaker-kustomize-patches/recipes/kustomization-minimum.yml`.
 There are multiple `kustomization` examples in the `recipes` directory.
-Choose the one that most closely resembles your use case.
-Alternately, you can modify an existing `kustomization.yml` file to include only the patch files you want if none of the examples contains the right patches for your use case.
+Choose the one that most closely resembles your use case and link to it.
+Alternately, you can delete the symlink, move your desired Kustomization file from `recipes` to the top-level directory, and rename the file to `kustomization.yml`.

-Update the link in the top-level `kustomization.yml` to point to the `kustomization` file you want to use.

 ### Change the `apiVersion`